 Also, individuals whose immune defenses are weakened by cancer chemotherapy, AIDS, organ transplantation or excessive UV exposure are less able to fight off the effects of the radiation and thus more likely to develop actinic keratoses.

-While actinic keratosis is the most common precancer, not all keratoses turn into cancers.
-Unfortunately, there is no way to know ahead of time which actinic keratoses are precursors of squamous cell carcinoma.
+Though only about 10 percent of AKs turn into cancers, there is no way to know ahead of time which ones are precursors of squamous cell carcinoma.
 That is why it is fortunate that there are so many effective treatments for eliminating actinic keratoses.